MarcinMikolaj/note-box/README.md

 - [Contact](#contact)

 ## General info
-Application to manage and store your notes.
+Simple CRUD application to manage and store your notes.

 ## Technologies
 * Java 17